Goodies (J. J. Johnson album)

-Goodies is an album by jazz trombonist and arranger J. J. Johnson with a big band recorded in 1965 for the RCA Victor label.
+Goodies is an album by American jazz trombonist and arranger J. J. Johnson with a big band recorded in 1965 for the RCA Victor label.

 Reception

 In his review for AllMusic, Jason Ankeny wrote, "Goodies captures J.J.
 Johnson's mid-'60s big band in full gallop. ...the music marries the nimble grooves of soul-jazz with the big, bold sensibilities of swing to stunning effect.
 Mastering adrenaline and atmosphere with equal aplomb, the music shifts effortlessly from powder keg dance melodies to lush, luminous ballad".

 Track listing

 All compositions by J. J. Johnson except where noted.